-At the same time, alongside these great achievements, the press still shows an array of deficiencies which undoubtedly hinder its growth and the consolidation of the Party's influence in the conditions of the development of the Chinese revolution.
+At the same time, alongside these great achievements, the press still has a large number of short-comings which undoubtedly interfere with its further growth and the consolidation of the influence of the Party in conditions of the growing development of the Chinese revolution.

-In the Party and mass papers there are frequent agitational and propagandist articles of stereotyped contents.
-Whatever question is touched on in these articles, the same stereotyped formulae are used, beginning with the defence of the Soviet districts and the Red Army and ending with the struggle on two fronts.
-Occasionally Party political slogans, unconnected with the life of the masses, are simply mechanically lumped together and printed without any connection with concrete facts.
+In the Party and mass papers there are many agitational and propagandist articles with stereotyped contents.
+Whatever question is touched on in these articles, the same stereotyped forms are used, beginning with the defense of the Soviet districts and the Red Army and ending with the struggle on two fronts.
+Sometimes, Party political slogans, unconnected with the life of the masses, are simply mechanically lumped together, and printed without any connection with concrete facts.

 Among the other shortcomings in our agitation is the insufficient differentiation of our approach to various strata (workers, peasants, soldiers, students, etc.).
-Many trade union papers and other organs of the mass organisations are hardly to be distinguished from purely Party papers.
+Many trade union papers and other papers of the mass organizations are hardly to be distinguished from purely Party papers.
 Articles are too long and complicated.
-The language is not simple and easy for the masses.
-This is not a technical matter-but is of great political importance.
-Language which cannot be understood not only lessens the effect of our propaganda, but helps to lose it altogether.
+The language is not simple and understandable to the masses.
+This is not a technical matter but is of great political importance, because language which cannot be understood not only lessens the effect of our propaganda, but helps to lose it altogether.
 Propagandists teach the masses, but they must themselves learn from the masses.

-In the Party and mass papers there is very little correspondence from workers, peasants, red-armymen, students, etc. This shows the insufficient contact of our press with the masses, and makes it difficult for our Party to react quickly to their sentiments and everyday needs.
+In the Party and mass papers there is very little correspondence from workers, peasants, Red Army men, students, etc. This shows the insufficient contacts of our press with the broad masses, and makes it difficult for our Party to react quickly to the sentiments and everyday needs of the toiling masses.

-Many articles completely fail to meet the demands of conspiracy.
-They sometimes write the actual address of our organisations, give the number of members, give names, etc., which make it easier for the police, Kuomintang spies and the imperialists to harass them.
+Many articles completely fail to meet the demands

+of conspiracy.
+They sometimes write about the actual address of our organizations, about the number of members, give names, etc., which objectively makes it easier for the police and Kuomintang spies and the imperialists to destroy these organizations.

-In the conditions of Kuomintang and imperialist terror, our press must be the organiser and tribunal of the Chinese people.
-It must rapidly overcome all these shortcomings, widen the contacts of the Party with the masses of the people and raise still higher the influence and authority of our Party which is leading the struggle of millions of the toilers in China for the liberation of the Chinese people from the imperialists and militarists, and for the victory of the Soviet power throughout China.
+In the conditions of Kuomintang and imperialist terror, our press must be the organizer and tribunal of the Chinese people.
+It must rapidly overcome all these shortcomings, widen the contacts of the Party with the masses of the people, and raise still higher the influence and authority of our Party which is leading the struggle of millions of the toilers in China for the liberation of the Chinese people from the imperialists and militarists, and for the victory of the Soviet Power throughout China.